ram619prasad/nginx/index.md

   ```

 ### Context
-- Context can be treated as a scope in programming language like ruby.
+- Context can be treated as a scope in a programming language like ruby.
 - Context can be better understood by looking at the nginx.conf

 ```